exasol/websocket-api/python/doc/WebsocketAPI.md

 easily execute queries directly within the browser.

-## EXASOL server

-The connection server identifies the initial GET request by the client.
-This request contains information about the used protocol version.
-Depending on this information the matching login and protocol class is chosen.

-After the handshake the process is identical to a connection using the standard drivers like JDBC or ODBC: The connection server listens to incoming messages and forwards the requests to the database.

 ## Clients support

 On the one hand, a native Python driver using this WebSocket API is